Skip to main content

 ENTRYPOINT []

 Next build your Docker image.
 First lets give it a name.
-If you are not using KinD, you may need to push the image later on, in that case change the name to one suitable for your registry, e.g. if you use Dockerhub my-dockerhub-username/jenkins-request-pipeline:dev
+If you are not using KinD, you may need to push the image later on, in that case change the name to one suitable for your registry, e.g. if you use Docker Hub my-dockerhub-username/jenkins-configure-pipeline:dev

 Then we can build the image